Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: Counting Orbits and Pseudo Orbits

-Noting that the sets $\mathcal{P}_N^n$ are disjoint, their union is the set of all primitive pseudo orbits $\PPO_{V}(n)$ of length $n$. \end{proof}

-The asymptotic of theorem \ref{thm:main} agrees with the diagonal term where every orbit is counted once with equal weight.
-However, theorem \ref{thm:main} itself, looks quite different, as it depends only on pseudo orbits with no self-intersections and those where all the self-intersections are $2$-encounters of length zero.
-This is somewhat surprising.
-Typically when a dynamical approach is used to evaluate a spectral statistic, a diagonal approximation appears naturally.
-However, in previous results an asymptotic argument is required at an early stage.
-This is the first example of a spectral statistic, for a chaotic quantum system, that can be evaluated precisely before taking a semiclassical limit.
-So we see, for the first time, a result that does not appear at first sight directly connected to a diagonal approximation, but where this connection can, nevertheless, be established asymptotically.

-Following proposition \ref{thmBGvariance}, we seek to count the number of primitive pseudo orbits on binary graphs with $V=p\cdot 2^r$ vertices where $p$ is odd.
-This was obtained for de Bruijn graphs (where $p=1$) in \cite{BHS19}.
-After summarizing this result, we count the number of primitive periodic orbits in the general case and derive an algorithm that relates this to the number of binary Lyndon words using the trace of powers of the adjacency matrix.
-We then find the number of primitive pseudo orbits from its generating function.
+Motivated by proposition \ref{prop semiclassical}, we count the number of primitive pseudo orbits on binary graphs with $V=p\cdot 2^r$ vertices where $p$ is odd.
+This was obtained for de Bruijn graphs (the family with $p=1$) in \cite{BHS19}.
+We start by relating the number of primitive periodic orbits of length $n$ to the number of Lyndon words of length $n$ on a binary alphabet.